People injured whilst riding a cycle in Surrey

 How

-Most injured people riding bikes are in a collision with a motor vehicle - usually a car.
-3 out of 4 cyclist casualties were going straight ahead at the time of the collision.
-The most common manoeuvres of the other vehicle were going straight ahead, turning left, turning right and moving off.
+8 out of 10 people injured whilst riding a cycle were in a collision with a motor vehicle - usually a car.
+3 out of 4 cyclist casualties were going straight ahead at the time of the collision, rather than turning, starting or stopping.

 Why

-For both the cyclist casualty and the other participant(s), ‘behaviour or inexperience’ is the most common factor contributing to the accident.
+For both the cyclist casualty and the other participant(s), ‘ineffective observation by either the driver, rider or pedestrian’ is the most common factor contributing to the accident.
 It is attributed to the other participant (ie, usually the car driver) around twice as often as the cyclist casualty.